 4. Santoku bocho (三徳包丁)

-Literally “three virtues,” it’s named from being an all-rounder for meat, fish, and vegetables.
-This versatile knife was created around the Meiji era when western cuisine popularized among the Japanese people and the distinction of western and Japanese cuisine blurred.
-They’re excellent for chopping and long cutting strokes.
+Literally, “three virtues,” it’s named from being an all-rounder for meat, fish, and vegetables.
+This versatile knife was created around the Meiji era when Western cuisine was popularized among the Japanese, and the distinction between Western and Japanese cuisine blurred.
+They’re excellent for chopping and long-cutting strokes.
 Nowadays, most Japanese families forgo the Deba and Usuba for one Santoku knife.

 Specialty Knives